 This is the hallmark of burnout behavior—and you can see it coming a mile away.
 You hit the snooze button six times.
 Your days seem flat and airless.
 You’re just bone tired and can’t remember being excited by anything.
 The very thing you’re passionate about—whether it’s your work, your kids, your hobby—ceases to stir you.

-In his recent and very clever Wall St. Journal essay, Dilbert creator Scott Adams, in talking about how failing is the only sure way to succeed, notes that it became clear he was stressed and frustrated because the passion evaporated.
+In his recent and very clever Wall St. Journal essay on failure, Dilbert creator Scott Adams, in talking about how failing is the only sure way to succeed, notes that it became clear he was stressed and frustrated because the passion evaporated.

 “For most people, it’s easy to be passionate about things that are working out, and that distorts our impression of the importance of passion.
 I’ve been involved in several dozen business ventures over the course of my life, and each one made me excited at the start.
 You might even call it passion.
 The ones that didn’t work out—and that would be most of them—slowly drained my passion as they failed.”